 So what are force and friction in the Delight stage?

 The Delight stage is all about continuing to deliver value to the customer so that they continue to buy from you, and become ambassadors for your business.
 Here are some examples of force:

 - Helpful resources.
 Just because they’re customers doesn’t mean they don’t want and need to continue learning.
 Offer customers valuable resources related to their challenges and they’ll see you as an integral part of their organization because you’ve helped them be successful.
 This should also include a database of FAQs and service-related resources specific to your products and services.

 - Opportunities for your customers to leave reviews.
 Peer reviews have significant power to compel others to buy your products and services.
 When you’ve finished a successful project, ask customers for a review on Google or a relevant industry directory where your prospects evaluate potential vendor partners.
-These reviews can then be utilized for testimonials throughout your website or to create case studies.
+These reviews can then be utilized for testimonials (examples) throughout your website or to create case studies.

 Sources of FRICTION in the Delight Stage